andycranston/ipv4grep/README.md

 # Searching multiple files

-To search multiple files leave out the `-f` command line argument and filename and, instead, feed the `ipv4grep` command a list of filenames on stdin.
+To search multiple files leave out the `-f` command line argument and filename and, instead, send the `ipv4grep` command a list of filenames on standard input.
 For example:

 ```
 find /etc -type f -print0 | ipv4grep -i 1.2.3.4